awongh/fastttt/README.md

 - install https://github.com/sivel/speedtest-cli
 - ( you need pip and python )
 - `bundle install`
+- you need a yaml file of every wifi network you want to connect to and the passwords (no it doesnt remember them)

 #### run
 `./script.rb` find the network that's over 10mbps